-Under section 402(p) of the CWA, the EPA's NPDES permit program is required to include MS4 discharges.
+Under Section 402(p) of the CWA, the EPA's NPDES permit program is required to include MS4 discharges.
 Since 2002, NPDES permits have included WLA requirements, including those for MS4 discharges.
-Anne Arundel County holds a Phase 1 Large Jurisdiction MS4 NPDES permit issued by MDE (11-DP-3316, MD0068306).
+Anne Arundel County holds a Phase 1 Large Jurisdiction MS4 NPDES permit issued by MDE (20-DP-3316, MD0068306; MDE2021b).
 The County's first permit was issued in 1993.
-The current fourth permit was issued in 2014 and was administratively continued until the issuance of the fifth generation permit on November 5, 2021.
-Section IV.E.2.b of the current permit requires the County to develop a restoration plan for any EPA approved local TMDLs with a stormwater wasteload (SW-WLA) allocation.
-The restoration plan must be completed within a year of the TMDL approval date.
-EPA approved the Sediment TMDL for the Non-Tidal West River Watershed on April 24, 2019, thus requiring the submittal of a restoration plan by April 24, 2020.
-An initial draft Restoration Plan was submitted to MDE on April 17, 2020.
+The current fifth generation permit was issued on November 5, 2021.

+Part IV.F.2 of the current permit requires the County to develop an implementation plan for any EPA approved local TMDL with a SW-WLA allocation.
+The implementation plan must be completed within a year of the TMDL approval date.
+EPA approved the Sediment TMDL for the Non Tidal Baltimore Harbor Watershed on January 27, 2022, thus requiring the submittal of an implementation plan by January 27, 2023.

-The restoration plan must address the following requirements, as outlined in the County's MS4 permit:
+The implementation plan must address the following requirements, as outlined in the County's MS4 permit:

-- Include the final date for meeting applicable SW-WLAs and a detailed schedule for implementing all structural and non-structural water quality improvement projects, enhanced stormwater management programs, and alternative stormwater control initiatives necessary for meeting applicable SW-WLAs. - Provide detailed cost estimates for individual projects, programs, controls, and plan implementation. - Evaluate and track implementation of restoration plans through monitoring or modeling to document the progress toward meeting established benchmarks, deadlines, and SW-WLAs. - Develop an ongoing iterative process that continuously implements structural and non-structural restoration projects, program enhancements, new and additional programs, and alternative BMPs where EPA approved TMDL SW-WLAs are not being met according to the benchmarks and deadlines established a part of the County's watershed assessments.
+Include the final date for meeting applicable SW-WLAs and a detailed schedule for implementing all structural and non-structural water quality improvement projects, enhanced stormwater management programs, and alternative stormwater control initiatives necessary for meeting applicable SW-WLAs;

+- Provide detailed cost estimates for individual projects, programs, controls, and plan implementation; - Evaluate and track implementation of implementation plans through monitoring or modeling to document the progress toward meeting established benchmarks, deadlines, and SW-WLAs; and - Develop an ongoing iterative process that continuously implements structural and non-structural restoration projects, program enhancements, new and additional programs, and alternative BMPs where EPA approved TMDL SW-WLAs are not being met according to the benchmarks and deadlines established a part of the County's watershed assessments.

-The permit also requires public outreach and involvement in the development of the restoration plan and the rest of the TMDL process (permit section IV.E.3.a-d).
+The permit also requires public outreach and involvement in the development of the implementation plan and the rest of the TMDL process (permit Part IV.F.4).